Block Tiktok on Employee Computers With BrowseControl Web Filtering Software

 The sheer amount of data collected by TikTok and the potential for them to be forced to share user data with the Chinese government has caused privacy and security concerns among federal governments.

-The recent bans from India and the US military may only be the start of such policy changes, with other governments potentially following suit.
+The bans from India and the US military may only be the start of such policy changes, with other governments potentially following suit.

 If you are concerned about the use of TikTok in the workplace you can block employee access to TikTok on company-provided devices using web filtering software for computers and a mobile device manager for smartphones.